 S4 is equivalent to UK GCSE level.

 Finally, for those who go on to do A Levels, there are two further years: S5 and S6.

 The trustees of the African Refugee Education Project are:

 Nigel Lea-Wilson, recently retired from teaching Physics at Great Sankey High School, Reader at St Helens Parish Church, born in Uganda and visits to audit the activity of AREP each year

-Roger Chard, Head of Chemistry at Great Sankey High School, now Head of Chemistry at a school near Manchester.
+Roger Chard, previously Head of Chemistry at Great Sankey High School, now Head of Chemistry at a school near Manchester.

 Colin Gaskell, a Manager at RBS and Treasurer at St Helens Parish Church.

-Gill Lea-Wilson, florist and part-time Childminder and also a member at St Helens Parish Church
+Gill Lea-Wilson, florist and previously a part-time Childminder and also a member at St Helens Parish Church

 The project began with a visit to a Refugee Camp in Northern Uganda.

 We believe in continuing close personal knowledge of what is happening on the ground, which means periodic visits to East Africa.
 Of course we are also in very regular contact via the most appropriate channel – usually WhatsApp.